 USE IN SPECIFIC POPULATIONS

 Safety and effectiveness of Ellence have not been established in pediatric patients.
-Pediatric patients may be at greater risk for anthracycline-induced acute manifestations of cardiotoxicity and for chronic CHF.
+Pediatric patients may be at greater risk for anthracycline-induced acute manifestations of cardiotoxicity or late cardiovascular dysfunction.
 The pharmacokinetics of epirubicin in pediatric patients have not been evaluated.

-Epirubicin is eliminated by both hepatic metabolism and biliary excretion and clearance is reduced in patients with hepatic dysfunction..
-Do not treat patients with severe hepatic impairment with Ellence.
+Epirubicin is eliminated by both hepatic metabolism and biliary excretion and clearance is reduced in patients with hepatic dysfunction.
+Do not treat patients with severe hepatic impairment with Ellence [see Contraindications (4)].
 Reduce the starting dose for patients with less severe hepatic impairment [see Dosage and Administration (2.2) and Clinical Pharmacology (12.3)].

-No significant alterations in the pharmacokinetics of epirubicin or its major metabolite, epirubicinol, have been observed in patients with serum creatinine < 5 mg/dL.
-Consider lower doses in patients with severe renal impairment (serum creatinine > 5 mg/dL), as a reduction in plasma clearance was reported in these patients [see, Dosage and Administration (2.2) and Clinical Pharmacology (12.3)].
+No significant alterations in the pharmacokinetics of epirubicin or its major metabolite, epirubicinol, have been observed in patients with serum creatinine <5 mg/dL.
+Consider lower doses in patients with severe renal impairment (serum creatinine >5 mg/dL), as a reduction in plasma clearance was reported in these patients [see Dosage and Administration (2.3) and Clinical Pharmacology (12.3)].
 Patients on dialysis have not been studied.

 If an overdose occurs, provide supportive treatment (including antibiotic therapy, blood and platelet transfusions, colony-stimulating factors, and intensive care as needed) until the recovery of toxicities.
 Delayed CHF has been observed months after anthracycline administration.
 Observe patients carefully over time for signs of CHF and provided with appropriate supportive therapy.

-Ellence Injection (epirubicin hydrochloride injection) is an anthracycline cytotoxic agent, intended for intravenous administration.
+Ellence (epirubicin hydrochloride injection) is an anthracycline topoisomerase inhibitor for intravenous administration.
 Ellence is supplied as a sterile, clear, red solution and is available in polypropylene vials containing 50 and 200 mg of epirubicin hydrochloride as a preservative-free, ready-to-use solution.
 Each milliliter of solution contains 2 mg of epirubicin hydrochloride.
-Inactive ingredients include sodium chloride, USP, and water for injection, USP.
-The pH of the solution has been adjusted to 3.0 with hydrochloric acid, NF.
+Inactive ingredients include 9 mg sodium chloride, USP, and water for injection, USP.
+The pH of the solution has been adjusted to 3.0 with hydrochloric acid and/or sodium hydroxide, NF.